realJayNay/ost-kit-loyalty-tokens/README.md

 Some things to do, and ideas for potential features:

 * Upgrade to [https://dev.ost.com/docs/api.html](OST KIT REST API v1.0).
-* Allow the user to spend its loyalty points on preconfigured products.
-The tokens will be transferred back to the company, a transaction with a negative balance will be visible in the transactions overview.
-* Replace the refund event listener with  smart contract that acts as an escrow account and finalizes when the order is delivered.
+* Replace the refund event listener with a smart contract that acts as an escrow account and finalizes when the order is delivered.
-* Allow the user to spend its loyalty points as discount on a purchase.
-This requires BT/OST/Fiat currency exchange functionality, currently not present in OST KIT, but available in v1.0 of the API.
-* Implement an event listener to debit the customer's wallet when an order is canceled/reject/deleted from the Craft Commerce system.
-The Wallet API will be available in the third phase of OST alpha testing.

 ## Questions, feature requests and bug reports
 If you have questions, have a great idea for the plugin or ran into issues using this plugin: please report them in the project's [Issues](https://github.com/realJayNay/ost-kit-loyalty-tokens/issues) area.